acki-01/TicTacToe/README.md

 # Angular vs React Tic-Tac-Toe Game
-This game was prepared as final project on Coders Lab's "Junior Front-End" bootcamp.
+This game was prepared as final project on Coders Lab's "Become Junior Front-End" bootcamp.
 Technology I've used:
   - ReactJS
   - ES6
   - SASS